- Bergen County Bar Association (Past Chair, Labor Law Committee)

 Steve has served as a mediator in many cases, including for the Civil Division of the Superior Court of New Jersey, Bergen County.
 He also frequently lectures and writes extensively on employment law topics.
 He also has taught various law courses as an adjunct professor at Fairleigh Dickinson University.
 From 1999 to 2001, Steve served as Acting General Counsel for Rolls-Royce & Bentley Motor Cars Inc. while remaining a partner at another prestigious law firm.

-Steve is a frequent contributor to Mandelbaum Barrett’s Employment Law Blog.
+Steve is a frequent contributor to Mandelbaum Barrett PC’s Employment Law Blog.
 Click Here to View.

 *No aspect of this advertisement has been approved by the Supreme Court of New Jersey or the American Bar Association.
 A description of the standard or methodology used by Super Lawyers, Best Lawyers and Martindale-Hubbell can be found on their respective websites.